Driver sent videos of speedometer before crash that killed three, court hears

 He had also forwarded the Snapchat videos to friends whilst driving.

 Garda Sgt Freda McCague, said 140mph was 225km/h and the speed limit on the road was 120km/h.
-Lennon was not insured on the car, it had three bald tyres and the MOT had expired, the court heard.
+Lennon was not insured, the car had three bald tyres and the MOT had expired, the court heard.

 After the crash, he left the scene but presented himself at Dundalk Garda station the next day.

-Kevin Faxton was driving his mother Mary home after a bringing her for a drive.
+Kevin Faxton was taking his mother Mary home after bringing her for a drive.
 The victim impact statement said she suffered from depression and going out in the car benefitted her.

 Mr Magill’s mother, in a victim impact statement from his family, said that no parent should see their child leave home in a coffin.
 She said Lennon will get visits in prison but she will be visiting her son in a graveyard.